algosup/2022-2023-project-5-algorithmics-Team-1/docs/technical.md

 ## 1.Project Overview

-The objective of Krug Champagne[^2] project is the objective is to minimize the loss of champagne during blending (4th step) by an algorithm.
+The objective of Krug Champagne[^2] project is to minimize the loss of champagne during blending (4th step) by an algorithm.
 <!--ajouter détails plus tard -->

-## 2.evelopment of the Solution
+## 2.Development of the Solution

 ### 2_1.Solution
 <!--a revoir -->